Information Technology Services (ITS)

 2. VPN services and security

 Remote Desktop Gateway (RDG) protects remote desktop connections between Windows systems.
 It replaces some of the historical uses of VPN services.
-UTORcsi runs an RDG gateway with access by local UTORcsi account and password.
-There are nuances to using this depending on whether the remote device is managed by UTORcsi or not (i.e., you may be able to login with UTORid/password or you may need to use the UTORcsi VPN).
 Contact your local IT help desk for support.

-Some local University units run VPN services for their own communities.
+Some university units operate unique VPN services for their own communities.
 Contact your local IT help desk for more information.

 AdminVPN allows the owners of administrative and academic systems as well as department administrators to enforce strong authentication and secure connections.
 Access to AdminVPN is limited to those authorized to access the systems it protects.